Sidda-2004/techiz/README.md

 # techiz
-A simple desktop quiz application based on JAva.
+A simple desktop quiz application based on Java.